JDRF Network for Pancreatic Organ Donors with Diabetes

 nPOD Research Update

-In a recent study, University of Florida T1D investigator Martha Campbell-Thompson, D.V.M., Ph.D. and nPOD colleagues published findings that organ donors who lived with Type 1 diabetes had smaller pancreas weights than their counterparts – up to 46 percent smaller.
+In a recent study, UF researcher Martha Campbell-Thompson, D.V.M., Ph.D. and colleagues reported that organ donors who had lived with type 1 diabetes had smaller pancreas weights than their counterparts – up to 46 percent smaller.
 This important discovery is key to understanding the trajectory of the disease and may one day help lead to interventions to prevent it.
 More »

 JDRF–nPOD investigators are continually humbled by the decision families make to contribute to Type 1 diabetes research through the gift of organ donation.
 While we make every effort to honor the wishes of the donor family, we cannot accept all donations.
 At this time, the following groups of donor gifts are of particular importance: